nepenth/knowledge-base/README.md

 ### Hardware And Peripherals <a name="hardware-and-peripherals"></a>
-The Hardware And Peripherals category covers physical devices and equipment used in various technical applications, with a current focus on Location Tracking Devices that enable monitoring and tracking of assets or individuals through GPS and other technologies.
-This section provides information on device specifications, setup instructions, and troubleshooting guidelines for these hardware components.
+The Hardware And Peripherals category covers physical devices and components used in computing systems, with a current focus on location tracking technologies.
+This section provides information about various hardware solutions and their applications, including GPS trackers and other positioning devices that enable asset or personnel monitoring.
 *Subcategories: Location Tracking Devices*
 *Items: 1*